LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-persistent/part-four/index.md

 originalAuthorGitHub: jwoolbright23 # to be set by page creator
 reviewer: Kimberly Horan # to be set by the page reviewer
 reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Sally Steuterman # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: gildedgardenia # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-08-01 # UPDATE ANY TIME CHANGES ARE MADE
 ---

-## Setting Up a Many-to-Many Relationship

 Using a many-to-many relationship, we can now use the `Skill` object to store a `Job` object's skills.
 At the moment, a job can have many skills listed as strings.
 In this section, you'll be tasked with changing this field type to be a list of skills.
 Just as a job requires many skills, any skill can be associated with several jobs.
 With this in mind, you'll also add a list of jobs as a field onto the skill class.

-{{% notice red Warning "rocket" %}}
+{{% notice orange Warning "rocket" %}}
 As before, there are a few tests in `TestTaskFour` that have been commented out because they depend on the code you wrote in Part 1.
 Open `TestTaskFour` in IntelliJ and find these tests.
 For each one:

 1. Select the entire commented-out method.